Skip to content

 Simplify "choice groups"

-In XML schemas, choice groups are quite frequent.
-It means that only one of its possible children types should be present.
+In XML schemas, choice groups are common: only one of the possible children may be present at a time.

-Here we consider only choice groups of simple elements (not complex types).
-The naive way to convert this to a table is to create one column for each possible choice, of which only one will have a non NULL value for each record.
+This section covers choice groups of simple elements only (not complex types).
+The straightforward conversion creates one column per option, of which only one will be non-NULL for each record.

 If there are more than 2 possible choice options and the simple elements are of the same type, they can be transformed into two columns: